Axway/amplify-central/content/en/docs/runtime_security/view_runtime_security.md

 ---
-title: View Runtime Compliance
+title: View runtime compliance
-linkTitle: View Runtime Compliance
+linkTitle: View runtime compliance
 weight: 40
 ---

-View.
+Understand the runtime compliance score.

 ## Before you start

-* You understand what security risks at detected with the Runtime Compliance.
+* You understand what security risks are detected with the runtime compliance
-* You know how to view more details about the security risks identified.
+* You know how to view more details about the security risks identified

 ## Objectives

-Learn how to view and interpret the Runtime Compliance score.
+Learn how to view and interpret the runtime compliance score.

-The Runtime Compliance score is represented as grade from A based on the Average Risk Score for each API.
+The runtime compliance score is represented as a grade from A to F based on the Average Risk Score for each API.
 The range for each grading are:

 | Grading score | Average Risk Score |
 |---------------|--------------------|